-Linton & Bartlow serve a cooked meal at 16.15.
+All nurseries serve a cooked meal at approximately 16.15.

 Within availability we allow you to choose where to place the hours/sessions in the week.

 We advise a minimum of six hours per week - preferably spread over more than one day.